varora1406/super-rentals-tutorial/src/chapters/05-creating-components.md

 > Zoey says...
 >
 > Remember, when invoking components, we need to capitalize their names so Ember can tell them apart from regular HTML elements.
-The `jumbo.hbs` template corresponds to the `<Jumbo>` tag, just like `super-awesome.hbs` corresponds to `<Jumbo>`.
+The `jumbo.hbs` template corresponds to the `<Jumbo>` tag, just like `super-awesome.hbs` corresponds to `<SuperAwesome>`.

 When invoking a component, Ember will replace the component tag with the content found in the component's template.
 Just like regular HTML tags, it is common to pass *[content](TODO: link to content)* to components, like `<Jumbo>some content</Jumbo>`.
 We can enable this using the `{{yield}}` keyword, which will be replaced with the content that was passed to the component.